Chia-Network/pool-reference/README.md

 the pool members' points are all reset to zero.
 This logic can be customized.

+### 1/8 vs 7/8
+Note that the coinbase rewards in Chia are divided into two coins: the farmer coin and the pool coin.
+The farmer coin (1/8) only goes to the puzzle hash signed by the farmer private key, while the pool coin (7/8) goes to the pool.
+The user transaction fees on the blockchain are included in the farmer coin as well.
+This split of 7/8 1/8 exists to prevent attacks where one pool tries to destroy another by farming partials, but never submitting winning blocks.

+##% Difficulty
+The difficulty allows the pool operator to control how many partials per day they are receiving from each farmer.
+The difficulty can be adjusted separately for each farmer.
+A reasonable target would be 300 partials per day, to ensure frequent feedback to the farmer, and low variability.
+A difficulty of 1 results in approximately 10 partials per day per k32 plot.
+This is the minimum difficulty that the V1 of the protocol supports is 1.
+However, a pool may set a higher minimum difficulty for efficiency.
+When calculating whether a proof is high quality enough for being awarded points, the pool should use `sub_slot_iters=37600000000`.
+If the farmer submits a proof that is not good enough for the current difficulty, the pool should respond by setting the `current_difficulty` in the response.

+### Points
+X points are awarded for submitting a partial with difficulty X, which means that points scale linearly with difficulty.
+For example, 100 TiB of space should yield approximately 10,000 points per day, whether the difficulty is set to 100 or 200.
+It should not matter what difficulty is set for a farmer, as long as they are consistently submitting partials.
+The specification does not require pools to pay out proportionally by points, but the payout scheme should be clear to farmers, and points should be acknowledged and accumulated points returned in the response.

 ### Difficulty adjustment algorithm
 This is a simple difficulty adjustment algorithm executed by the pool.
 The pool can also improve this or change it however they wish.
 The farmer can provide their own `suggested_difficulty`, and the pool can decide whether or not